moveingsun/Big-Data-FInal-Project/README.md

 # Others
 audio_class.py train-class.py train-speaker-model.py microphone-class.py are used for past test.
 They are not used in the actual running time. microphone_recognition.py and audio_transcribe.py are used for previous non-gui environment which uses command line to run it. audio_final and microphone_recognition_final.py are used for gui in PYQT5.

+Instruction and report are in the doc folder.